All Things Student Life for Fall Term

 Fire Lanes, Grass Areas, and Signed Handicap Parking Spaces

 All College streets, with the exception of the street immediately in front of Health Services, are considered fire lanes.
 Any vehicle parked in a fire lane will be ticketed and may be towed at the owner’s expense.
 Registered vehicles will be towed to the Ohio parking lot and the vehicle owner will be billed for the expense.
-Unregistered vehicles will be towed to the towing company’s impound lot, and the vehicle owner is responsible for all fees.
+Unregistered vehicles will be towed to the Ohio Lot and booted.
+The owner is responsible for all costs.

 Dining